Jeff Bingaman: Energy and the environment

 Throughout his political career, Bingaman had a pro-environmental record.
 He worked consistently to protect wildlife and public lands.
 He spoke publicly about the necessity of the Clean Energy Act of 2007, citing the importance of developing clean technology and green jobs.
 He stated his support for the bill's principle of eliminating tax breaks on gas and oil companies.

 Starting in 2006, Bingaman worked unsuccessfully to pass a bill that would have reduced greenhouse gas emissions via a "cap and trade" system.
 He stated his hope of reducing emissions to 1990 levels by 2030.
 His bill would also have increased federal funding for research and development of green technologies.

 Social issues

 Bingaman voted in line with the majority of his party on abortion, and he received a 100% rating from the pro-choice NARAL.
-He supported reinstatig the Fairness Doctrine.
-Although he voted in 1996 for the Defense of Marriage Act, he voted against a proposed constitutional amendment to ban gay marriage, and was ranked favorably by gay rights groups (such as 89% from the Human Rights Campaign).
+He supported reinstating the Fairness Doctrine.
+Even though he voted for the Defense of Marriage Act in 1996, he voted against a proposed constitutional amendment to ban gay marriage, and was ranked favorably by gay rights groups (such as 89% from the Human Rights Campaign).
 He also voted twice against a proposed amendment to ban flag desecration, and supported affirmative action.

 Iraq War

-On October 11, 2002, Jeff Bingaman was among the 23 Senators who did not vote for authorizing the Iraq War.
+On October 11, 2002, Jeff Bingaman was among 23 senators who voted against authorizing the Iraq War.